na-na-hi/renget/archive/PSInternship.md

 "Oh yeah!"
 She ran her finger through her hair.

 "I thought you were a delivery boy.
-What was your name again?
+What was your hero name again?
 Punch Lord or something, right?
 It was good.
 Loved it.
 Can't remember it for the life of me."

 "It's Fight Man, ma'am!"